Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Nation newspaper reported that the Thai cabinet on October 31 approved the proposal of the Ministry of Commerce to add sugar to the list of goods subject to price control.
 The decision was announced by Thai Prime Minister Srettha Thavisin after a cabinet meeting on the same day, effective from November 1.

-The Central Committee for the Price of Goods and Services has previously agreed to regulate sugar prices to reduce the impact on consumers.
+The Central Committee for Prices of Goods and Services has previously agreed to regulate sugar prices to reduce the impact on consumers.
 The move comes after the Thai Sugar Council announced last week that it would increase the factory price of sugar by 4 baht (2,700 VND) per kilogram.
-The announcement immediately caused a shortage of sugar in supermarkets and grocery stores in Thailand as people rushed to buy sugar while many business owners stocked up in anticipation of a price increase.
+This announcement immediately caused a shortage of sugar in supermarkets and grocery stores in Thailand as people rushed to buy sugar while many business owners stocked up waiting for the price to increase.

 The agencies announced that the ex-factory prices of granulated sugar and refined sugar will be kept at 19 and 20 baht per kilogram.
 The retail prices will be 24 and 25 baht each.